ryan-mars/workers-queue-demo/README.md

-# Durable Objects REST Queue Example
+# Durable Objects REST Message Queue Example

 > Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 1.19.3 or newer to deploy this project.